bflaven/ia_usages/ia_using_other_llm/README.md

 [Video #1 Using LLM in Ollama or LM Studio: Discover LLMs potential (orca-mini) help through Ollama for daily tasks in a safe and confidential way](https://www.youtube.com/watch?v=LULqXhM5guk)[![Video #1 Using LLM in Ollama or LM Studio: Discover LLMs potential (orca-mini) help through Ollama for daily tasks in a safe and confidential way](001_ia_using_other_llm_ollama.png)](https://www.youtube.com/watch?v=LULqXhM5guk)

-### Video #2 Using LLM in Ollama or LM Studio: Discover LLMs potential (orca-mini) help through Ollama for daily tasks in a safe and confidential way
+### Video #2 Using LLM in Ollama or LM Studio: Discover LLMs (Mistral) potential help through LM Studio for daily tasks in a safe and confidential way.

 [Video #2 Using LLM in Ollama or LM Studio: Discover LLMs (Mistral) potential help through LM Studio for daily tasks in a safe and confidential way.](https://www.youtube.com/watch?v=tjpj41yrgro)[![Video #2 Using LLM in Ollama or LM Studio: Discover LLMs (Mistral) potential help through LM Studio for daily tasks in a safe and confidential way.](002_ia_using_other_llm_ollama.png)](https://www.youtube.com/watch?v=tjpj41yrgro)